Corporate Information

 All other repair and maintenance costs are recognised in the statement of profit or loss as incurred.
 Property, plant and equipment purchased in foreign currency are recorded at cost, based on the exchange rate on the date of purchase.

-The Company identifies and determines cost of each component/ part of Property, plant and equipment separately, if the component/ part has a cost which is significant to the total cost of the Property, plant and equipment and has useful life that is materially different from that of the remaining asset.
+The Company identifies and determines cost of each component/ part of Property, plant and equipment separately, if the component/ part has a cost which is significant to the total cost of the Property, plant and equipment and has a useful life that is materially different from that of the remaining asset.

 Intangible assets purchased or acquired in business combination, are measured at cost or fair value as of the date of acquisition, as applicable, less accumulated amortisation and accumulated impairment, if any.
 The amortization period and the amortization method are reviewed at least at each financial year end.
 Internally developed intangible assets are stated at cost that can be measured reliably during the development phase and capitalised when it is probable that future economic benefits that are attributable to the assets will flow to the Company.